Areej Mohsin Darwish: Biography

 Areej was born in Muscat on 18 October to Mohsin Haider Darwish Al-Zaabi and Fatma Jaafar Abdulraheem.
-Her father was an Omani Businessman during the 1960’s.
-Areej Mohsin graduated from Sultan Qaboos University with a Bachelor in Computer Science.
+Her father was an Omani Businessman during the 1960s.
+Areej Mohsin graduated from Sultan Qaboos University with a Bachelor's in Computer Science.
 She started her career with Petroleum Development Oman as a Programmer.
 Areej joined the family business in 1994.
-She began her career with MHD LLC in the year 1994.
-She currently heads the ACERE cluster of the Mohsin Haider Darwish LLC (MHD LLC).
+She began her career with MHD LLC in 1994.
+She currently heads the ACERE cluster of Mohsin Haider Darwish LLC (MHD LLC).
+Areej is also on the Board of Directors of Oman Chamber of Commerce & Industry.